moon-miner/bash-BIP39-seed-cypher/scypher_readme.md

 3. Create a strong password
 4. Choose number of iterations (more = more secure, slower)
 5. Get your encrypted seed phrase (also valid BIP39)
-6. To decrypt: repeat with same password and iterations
+6. To decrypt: use your encrypted seed phrase as input, and enter the same password and number of iterations you used to encrypt it.

 ---